seabed-labs/drip-backend/README.md

 [^5]: Example `.env`
     ```env

     # Devnet Staging
     ENV="STAGING"
     NETWORK="DEVNET"
     DRIP_PROGRAM_ID="F1NyoZsUhJzcpGyoEqpDNbUMKVvCnSXcCki1nN3ycAeo"
     # random wallet, this is the mint auth
     DRIP_BACKEND_WALLET="[141,241,173,131,255,186,170,216,65,246,24,196,173,94,39,225,161,108,251,102,177,20,166,223,13,69,103,38,242,107,72,194,177,170,44,204,179,183,235,4,231,51,88,169,156,153,132,247,235,166,41,123,87,219,139,204,95,1,176,98,72,90,51,82]"

+    # Only for local testing, this is false on all deployed env's
+    SHOULD_BYPASS_ADMIN_AUTH=true

     # Test Channel
     DISCORD_WEBHOOK_ID=1021592812954857492